Learn about actual and potential costs

 How risky is the supply chain?

 Supply chain risk for the insurance brokerage services market has been moderate during the three years to 2019.
-Moderate risk means that vendors may face uncertainty in costs due to supply chain disruptions, making them less willing to negotiate on the price of services, which ultimately hurts buyer...
+Moderate risk means that vendors may face uncertainty in costs due to supply chain disruptions, making them less willing to negotiate on the price of services, which ultimately hurts...
 Subscribe to learn more.